-Now that the fall season is officially here, if you were wondering what this year's autumn-themed beauty trends are, some of them include a matte red lip, gold shimmering eyeshadow, a smoky bronzed eye, glossy eyelids and high-fashion lashes.
-But in honor of two other things that I noticed made the list—barely-there make-up and dewy skin—I thought it would be a good idea to also share with you some cool ways to incorporate foods that are currently in season to beauty recipes that I found on various sites.
+Now that the fall season is officially here, if you were wondering what this year's autumn-themed beauty trends are, some of them include a matte red lip, gold shimmering eyeshadow, a smoky bronzed eye, glossy eyelids, and high-fashion lashes.
+But in honor of two other things that I noticed made the list—barely-there make-up and dewy skin—I thought it would be a good idea to also share with you some cool ways to incorporate foods that are currently in season into beauty recipes that I found on various sites.

 If after reading these, there are a few that pique your interest but you're wondering how effective they are, I will say that while the exact recipes I may not have tried, I can vouch for the overall concept of each of these.

 Apple and ginger are the ultimate detoxifiers.
-Pear, pumpkin and sweet potato have a remarkable way of pampering skin.
+Pear, pumpkin, and sweet potato have a remarkable way of pampering skin.
 Cranberry juice really can (softly) highlight your hair.
 Pomegranate can dry out a pimple like nobody's business.
 And cabbage juice?
 Well, I'll get into the all of its health benefits in just a sec.

 So, if you're planning a grocery store or (even better) farmer's market run over the next couple of days, be sure to pick up some of these in-season autumn foods.
 Yes to eat.
 But also to care for your body, literally from head to toe.